bensutherland/ms_oyster_popgen/README.md

 # Moore Oyster Project - Population Genetics
 Manuscript analysis instruction guide and associated scripts for the Moore Oyster Project Population Genetics analysis.
+This pipeline is still in development stage, and comes with no guarantees.
 Primarily uses the repo https://github.com/bensutherland/stacks_workflow, which is a fork of the original repo by Eric Normandeau in Labo Bernatchez https://github.com/enormandeau/stacks_workflow but customized for Stacks v2.0.